EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: true
   internalReference:
     name: internalReference
-    description: Any reference or indication to be used for local retrieval purpose
+    description: Any reference or indication to be used for local retrieval purpose.
     title: internal reference
     from_schema: https://w3id.org/evorao/
     broad_mappings: